stephenverderame/cpp_book/src/move/values.md

 // again vector is constructed once (at its definition)
 ```

 Later we'll see how universal references (aka forwarding references) can be used to have one function for both lvalues and rvalues.
-But for now, a good method (and sometimes preferable to forwarding references) to get the best of both worlds is to create two functions and implement the rvalue reference overload in terms of the lvalue one.
+For now, a good method (and sometimes preferable to forwarding references) to get the best of both worlds is to create two functions and implement the rvalue reference overload in terms of the lvalue one.

-Now since an rvalue reference argument is an lvalue, if we want to pass it to another function taking an rvalue reference we'd have to use `std::move`.
+Now since a rvalue reference argument is a lvalue, if we want to pass it to another function taking a rvalue reference we'd have to use `std::move`.

 ```C++
 auto func1(Car && car) {